Hidden service descriptors: encryption format

 [At least once]

-When client authorization is enabled, the hidden service inserts an
+When restricted discovery is enabled, the hidden service inserts an

 "auth-client" line for each of its authorized clients.
 If client